-Winifred was a young noblewomen who spurned the advances of a local prince, in retaliation her head was severed and on the spot on which it came to rest a spring appeared.
-Mentioned in the medieval Arthurian poem Sir Gawain and the Green Knight, it is one of the oldest sites of pilgrimage in the UK.
+Winifred was a young noblewomen who spurned the advances of a local prince; in retaliation her head was severed and a spring appeared on the spot where it came to rest.
+Mentioned in the medieval Arthurian poem Sir Gawain and the Green Knight, it is one of the oldest pilgrimage sites in the UK.
 The waters are said to have healing properties.

-Once North Wales’ main psychiatric hospital, this ruined asylum is without doubt the eeriest abandoned building in Wales.
+Once the main psychiatric hospital in North Wales, this ruined asylum is without doubt the eeriest abandoned building in Wales.
 With reports of ghostly goings-on, screams in the night and strange shadows, it would take a brave visitor to walk through these terrifying corridors after dark.

-Located, appropriately, on Chapel Hill in the Monmouthshire Village of Tintern, this medieval church overlooks the famous Tintern Abbey.
-There are many legends associated with its burning down in the 1980s – some have even mentioned witchcraft as a possible factor!
+Located, appropriately, on Chapel Hill in the Monmouthshire village of Tintern, this medieval church overlooks the famous Tintern Abbey.
+There are many legends associated with its burning down in the 1980s – and some have even mentioned witchcraft as a possible factor.

-This once splendid Georgian mansion, now part of Chepstow Racecourse, is certainly one to add to the eerie list.
-Once the home of mixed race plantation owner Nathanial Wells, whose family had once been enslaved, it sat high on a hill above the town overlooking the Severn Estuary until it was abandoned after the last owner died in 1921.
-Ethereally beautiful, it now sits a little way off the Wye Valley Walk – visitors at night cannot help but be spooked by this splendid ruin and during the day the site is peculiarly silent.
+This once splendid Georgian mansion, now part of Chepstow Racecourse, is certainly one for the eerie list.
+Once the home of plantation owner Nathanial Wells, whose family had been enslaved, it sat high on a hill above the town overlooking the Severn Estuary until being abandoned when the last owner died in 1921.
+Ethereally beautiful, it sits a little way off the Wye Valley Walk.
+Visitors at night cannot help but be spooked by this splendid ruin, while during the day the site is peculiarly silent.

-Callcott Manor is known as Red Dress Manor due to the abandoned red dress of the last owner, still hanging in the bedroom.
+Calcott Manor is known as Red Dress Manor, named after the abandoned red dress of the last owner, which still hangs in the bedroom.
 This Mid-Wales farmhouse was built in 1725 and abandoned after the last owner died in the 1970s.
-It has been said that it is ‘frozen in time’, as if the owner just popped out for a few moments, never to return.
+It appears to be frozen in time, as if the owner just popped out for a few moments, never to return.

-Legendary Welsh actor, Sir Anthony Hopkins made his stage debut in this wedge-shaped theatre in Swansea, South Wales.
-Now virtually derelict – it may look normal from the outside but within there are eerie sights aplenty.
-Lily Langtry, Marie Lloyd and Charlie Chaplin all once graced the stage in this most creepy of abandoned theatres.
+Legendary Welsh actor Sir Anthony Hopkins made his stage debut in this wedge-shaped theatre in Swansea, South Wales.
+Now virtually derelict, it may look normal from the outside, but within there are eerie sights aplenty.
+Lily Langtry, Marie Lloyd and Charlie Chaplin all once graced the stage in this creepiest of abandoned theatres.

 In the centre of Wales, this abandoned asylum is extremely popular with ghost hunters and paranormal investigators.
-With disturbing old medical equipment, beds and filing cabinets, it’s certain to send a chill down any visitor’s spine – at night it is particularly terrifying!
+With disturbing old medical equipment, beds and filing cabinets galore, it’s certain to send a chill down any visitor’s spine, and is particularly terrifying at night.

-This former ancestral home on the isle of Anglesey in North Wales, is eerie yet romantic.
-With its ivy-clad walls and elegant architecture there is a profound sadness here.
-Requisitioned by the government and used a billet for Polish soldiers in World War Two, it has many secrets hidden behind the overgrown bushes and trees surrounding it.
+This former ancestral home on the island of Anglesey, North Wales, looks romantic, with ivy-clad walls and elegant architecture.
+However, this impressive site is cloaked with an eerie sense of sadness.
+Requisitioned by the government and used as a billet for Polish soldiers in World War II, it has many secrets hidden behind the overgrown bushes and trees that surround it.

 This 17th-century castle near Machen in South Wales is an eerily complete shell.
-Built by the Morgan family of Tredegar House in nearby Newport, the house was abandoned after the Second World War when a fire gutted the building, it is now a rather formidable shadow of its former self.
+Built by the Morgan family of Tredegar House in nearby Newport, the house was abandoned after World War II when a fire gutted the building, and is now a rather formidable shadow of its former self.

-In the heart of Snowdonia, these abandoned workers’ cottages were built of slate, a material much quarried in the region.
-These black-walled, formidable houses were abandoned in 1969 after a great decline in the industry, and the inhospitable countryside made life very hard – however the eeriness in these buildings lie more in their construction than history.
+In the heart of Snowdonia, these abandoned workers’ cottages were built of slate, a material that was much quarried in the region.
+These black-walled, formidable houses were abandoned in 1969 after a great decline in the industry, and the inhospitable countryside made life very hard – but the eeriness of the buildings lies more in their construction than their history.